Liucy3164/Liucy3164.github.io/main/Bosonicsim.md

 👉 [Simulations of gate sets for logical qubits encoded in bosonic qubits (piecewise propagation)](https://github.com/Liucy3164/Simulations-of-gate-sets-for-logical-qubits-encoded-in-bosonic-qubits)

-Fundamentally, the RK4 method offers fourth-order accuracy but requires dense time steps, especially for strongly anharmonic Hamiltonians.
+Fundamentally, the RK4 method offers fourth-order accuracy but requires dense timesteps, especially for strongly anharmonic Hamiltonians.
 In contrast, piecewise propagators using the midpoint Hamiltonian are second-order accurate, remain exactly unitary, and are computationally more efficient.

 This repository contains my Julia notebooks (`.ipynb`) for simulating gate sets of logical qubits encoded in bosonic modes.
 You can open the notebooks directly in Jupyter using the Julia kernel.